-Calculation of Elastic, Piezoelectric and Photoelastic Constants
+Calculation of Elastic, Piezoelectric and Photoelastic Tensors

-The program can compute elastic, piezoelectric and photoelastic (elasto-optic) tensors with a fully-automated procedure by means of keywords ELASTCON, PIEZOCON and PHOTOELA, to be inserted at the end of the Geometry input block.
+The program can compute elastic, piezoelectric and photoelastic (elasto-optic) tensors with a fully-automated procedure by means of keywords ELASTCON, PIEZOCON (or PIEZOCP) and PHOTOELA, to be inserted at the end of the Geometry input block.
 Elastic and piezoelectric constants can be computed at once with the ELAPIEZO keyword.
 Each of these keywords opens a block which must be terminated with an END keyword.
-When elastic constants are computed, the bulk modulus is also printed.

-8.1 A few theoretical remarks
+12.1 A few theoretical remarks